-Observe all Safety Guidelines detailed throughout this manual

-PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Major physical or electrical damage is evident.
+Observe all Safety Guidelines detailed throughout this manual PROBLEMS POSSIBLE RECOMMENDED (SYMPTOMS) CAUSE COURSE OF ACTION Major physical or electrical damage is evident.
 "Do not Plug in machine or turn it on."
 Contact your local Authorized Field Service Facility.
 No wire feed, weld output or gas flow when gun trigger is pulled.
-Fan does NOT operate.
+Fan does 1.
 Make sure correct voltage is applied to the machine.
 NOT operate.
-Make certain that power switch is in the ON position.
+2. Make certain that power switch is in the ON position.
 3. Make sure circuit breaker is reset.
-If all recommended possible areas of mis- No wire feed, weld output or gas flow when gun trigger is pulled.
-Fan operates normally.
-The thermostat may be tripped due to overheating.
+If all recommended possible areas of mis No wire feed, weld output or gas flow when gun trigger is pulled.
+Fan oper- ates normally.
+1. The thermostat may be tripped due to overheating.
 Let machine cool.
-Weld at lower duty cycle. adjustment have been checked and the problem persists, Contact your local Lincoln Authorized Field Service Facility.
+Weld at lower duty cycle. adjustment have been checked and the problem persists, Contact your loca Lincoln Authorized Field Service Facility.
 Check for obstructions in air flow.
 Check Gun Trigger connections.
 See installation section.
 3. Gun trigger may be faulty.
 No wire feed when gun trigger is pulled.
-Fan runs, gas flows and machine has correct open circuit voltage (33V) - weld output.
-If the wire drive motor is running make sure that the correct drive rolls are installed in the machine.
-Check for clogged cable liner or contact tip.
-Check for proper size cable liner and contact tip.
-4. Check if the spool gun switch, located in the wire drive compartment, is set to the desired location.
+Fan runs, gas flows and machine has correct open circuit volt- age (33V) - weld output.
+1. If the wire drive motor is running make sure that the correct drive rolls are installed in the machine.
+Check for clogged cable liner or con- tact tip.
+3. Check for proper size cable liner and contact tip.
+4. Check if the spool gun switch, locat- ed in the wire drive compartment, is set to the desired location.
 Low or no gas flow when gun trigger is pulled.
 Wire feed, weld output and fan operate normally.
 Check gas supply, flow regulator and gas hoses.
 Check gun connection to machine for obstruction or leaky machine.
+CAUTION